patrickdeyoreo/holbertonschool-blockchain/README.md

 # Holberton School - Blockchain

-This repository contains a basic implementation of a blockchain.
+This repository contains a basic blockchain implemented using the OpenSSL cryptographic library.

 ## Requirements